amsto2/dnnRHD/README.md

-# Automatic RHD Classification from single-lead ECG
+%# Automatic RHD Classification from single-lead ECG
+# Machine learning for classification of advanced 1 rheumatic heart disease using electrocardiogram in cardiology ward

 Machine learning for classification of advanced rheumatic heart disease from wearable electrocardiogram signals: link to paper (BMC Cardiovascular Disorders)